Infinity (comic book): Infinity: The Hunt

-Shortly before Thanos' invasion of Earth, Hank Pym and some other people create a "Contest of Champions" (the name was chosen from a long list of names) which is to serve as a battle tournament between adolescent superheroes.
+Shortly before Thanos' invasion of Earth, Hank Pym organizes a "Contest of Champions", a battle tournament between adolescent superheroes.
 The tournament will be held at the Avengers Compound at Palo Alto, California.
-The tournament will be supervised by Hank Pym (representing the Avengers Academy), Meggan (representing the Braddock Academy), Wolverine (representing the Jean Grey School for Higher Learning), and She-Hulk (representing the Future Foundation).
-As the various contestants are being selected from the Avengers Academy, the Braddock Academy, the Future Foundation, the Jean Grey School for Higher Learning, the Pan-Asian School for the Unusually Gifted, Wakandan School of Alternative Studies, and the Latverian School of Science, a news broadcast is shown that features the destruction of Atlantis due to Wakanda's Invasion.
+The tournament is supervised by Pym (representing the Avengers Academy), Meggan (representing the Braddock Academy), Wolverine (representing the Jean Grey School for Higher Learning), and She-Hulk (representing the Future Foundation).
+As the various contestants are being selected from the Avengers Academy, they learn that Atlantis has been destroyed.